cmu-csd-phd/csd-blog/website/content/2026/restless-bandits.md

 0 \quad &\text{for} \quad s\notin\\{1,2,\dots, k\\}.
 \end{cases} \tag{3}
 $$
-Intuitively, this policy chooses to focus only when necessary, i.e., when in a hard episode.
+Intuitively, this policy chooses to focus only when necessary, i.e., when in a HARD episode.

 For other \\(\alpha\\) or more general problems, the single-armed problem under budget constraint should be treated as a _contrained MDP_, and there are many existing algorithm in the literature for solving it.
 One particular way is through linear programming, and we refer the readers to Section 3.3 of [our paper](https://arxiv.org/abs/2402.05689) for the details.